panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 ```
 [Open the demo.](https://stackblitz.com/edit/vue-props-lost-reactivity-z5fi4s?file=src%2FApp.vue,src%2Fcomponents%2FEvenOdd.vue&terminal=dev)

+`toRefs(props)` returns an object where each property is a ref to the corresponding prop.
-`const { count } = toRefs(props)` return an object having each property as a ref connected to the changes in `props`.
-The destructuring is safe because `count` is now a ref (reactive value).

-Inside `computed()`, the `count.value` is used to access the prop value.
+Now the destructuring `const { count } = toRefs(props)` is safe because `count` is a ref to the "count" prop.
+Now every time the "count" prop is changed, the ref `count` is going to have the new prop value.

+Having `count` as a ref, now inside the `computed()` you have to access the prop value using `count.value` (because `myRef.value` is how you access the value of a ref).

-I find this approach convenient when I need props as refs.
-For example, when I'd like to pass the prop as a reactive value to other [composables](https://vuejs.org/guide/reusability/composables.html#mouse-tracker-example): e.g. `useMyComposable(propAsRef)`.
+I find this approach very convenient to pass the prop ref as an argument to a [composable](https://vuejs.org/guide/reusability/composables.html#mouse-tracker-example): e.g. `useMyComposable(count)` and not lose reactivity.

 Otherwise, I'd stick to the [previous approach](#2-solution-1-use-props-object) by using `props` object directly to access the props.